topher200/jira-issue-count-to-dynamo/README.md

   ```

 2. Set your `DYNAMO_DB_TABLENAME` in run.py
 3. Create a virtualenv.
-Mine is named `asserts`
+Mine is named `jira-issue-count-to-dynamo`
 4. In your virtualenv, run `pip install -r requirements.txt`
 5. Confirm that the VIRTUALENV_DIR path in build.sh matches your virtualenv's
    packages path